thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/ml3.jpg">

-## Configure the Automated ML Run
+## Configure the Automated ML Job
-* Select the newly created `Dataset` and create a new experiment.
+* Select the newly created `Dataset` and click next to create a new experiment.
 <img src="images/aml/11-aml-studio.PNG" height= 200>

 1. Specify a name, we use `u##sap-data-ml-experiment`